-Jacques’ little question to John changed the world.
+Jacques’ question to John changed the world.
 We saw the blue sky and the birds were singing again.

 Finally, in desperation – we were supposed to get married in two days – we went to White Plains to find the blooming papers.
-The man who was in charge of my case said ‘No, they hadn’t turned up.’
-As we were leaving, very distraught, he called over to a colleague down the hall ‘Have you by any chance seen the divorce papers for Mrs Siv Phillips?’
-The man said ‘I see, those are the papers I had no idea where they belonged.’
+The man who was in charge of my case said “No, they had not turned up”’ As we were leaving, very distraught, he called over to a colleague down the hall “Have you by any chance seen the divorce papers for Mrs Siv Phillips?”
+The man said “I see, those are the papers — I had no idea where they belonged.”
 Oh, bureaucratic efficiency!
 We left White Plains with light hearts.
 We already had reserved a time with the mayor of New Rochelle.
 John had told his parents that we were coming down on such and such a day, but he wasn’t absolutely sure we would be married.

 The morning of our wedding arrived.
 It so happened that I had sold my dear sailboat, Kijé, at the price I had asked for, which was fair in my case.
 I had bought a new tarpaulin after a violent storm tore the original one apart.
 A lot of the boats in the harbor were more or less damaged after that wicked storm.
 I had bought a cradle for the wintertime, which was a must, and I had also bought my little dinghy.
-I had convinced the man that my price was perfectly sound.
-He had finally accepted my price.
-So I now wanted my little Rhodes 19, to be clean and I knew the deck wasn’t.
+I had convinced the man on the phone that my price was perfectly sound.
+He had finally accepted it.
+So I now wanted my little Rhodes 19, to be clean and I knew the deck was not.
 Early in the morning I put on work clothes and rowed my dinghy out to my boat which was anchored in the middle of the little bay of the marina.
 As I was rowing all alone in the harbor, the world around me seeming deserted and bewitched, I was in great spirits and I sang loudly all over the marina.

 I’m getting married in the morning,